Uranyl carbonate: Uranyl carbonates as a class of materials

 Many uranyl carbonates exist, rutherfordine being the simplest stoichiometry.
-Most uranyl carbonates additional components including water and diverse anions and cations.
+Most uranyl carbonates contain additional components including water and diverse anions and cations.

 A common method for concentrating uranium from a solution uses solutions of uranyl carbonates, which are passed through a resin bed where the complex ions are transferred to the resin by ion exchange with a negative ion like chloride.
 After build-up of the uranium complex on the resin, the uranium is eluted with a salt solution and the uranium is precipitated in another process.